By Peter Oglos.

-Australian National Maritime Museum CEO Kevin Sumption expresses to The Greek Herald his honour in sharing the incredible achievements of the migrants who built Australia from the ground-up, with Greeks playing a large part in this incredible piece of history.
+Australian National Maritime Museum CEO Kevin Sumption expresses to The Greek Herald his honour in sharing the incredible achievements of migrants who built Australia from the ground-up, with Greeks playing a integral part in this incredible piece of history.

 “If you look at the 30,000 names, there’s over 1200 who have made their way from Greece,” Kevin says to The Greek Herald.

 “The Greek community, particularly in Sydney, underpins so many businesses and so much of the rich cultural fabric of the city.

 “To be able to get more Greek names and families on the Welcome Wall would be fantastic.”

 The Welcome Wall was constructed and revealed for the first time on 24 January 1999, by the then Governor-General Sir William Deane.
 It is Australia’s only national memorial to one of history’s great migrations.